How SaaS Startups Can Acquire Early Adopters To Drive Growth

 Your posts would then attract hoteliers, tour agencies, and hospitality managers.
 Then they may visit your features and pricing pages after reading your blog.

-Some of those visitors may even decide to try your program.
+Some of those visitors may even decide to try your app.
 And voilà!
 You got some early adopters.

 This is an overly simplified process, of course.
 But the idea still stands.